WcRnm/eliot-static/content/camp/templates/cae.md

 ## Calling All Artists!

 Are you interested in presenting a workshop at a future Creative Arts Eliot?
 If so, you can find more information at this link: Workshop Presenter Information.
-If you're ready to apply, please complete the application found at this link: Workshop Presenter Application
+If you're ready to apply, please complete the application found at this link: <doc id="cae_presenter_application">Workshop Presenter Application</doc>

 ## Additional Activities